PauloPhagula/site/_drafts/2017-01-12-mysql-perils.md

 1 row in set, 1 warning (0.00 sec)
 ```

-That's it indeed, for selects all we get is a warning, but at least we're covered
+That's it indeed, for `SELECT`s all we get is a warning, but at least we're covered
 from data corruption.
 It is not perfect but should help a bit, also if your
 database interface allows, you can tell it to convert the warnings into errors
 in which case you would get "full protection".
 In the absence of that feature a
 technique that I've seen some people use is to try to cover for the zero case by
-using `IF`s or `NULLIF`s, more or less like:
+using `IF`s or `NULLIF`s, more or less like so:

 ```sql
 SELECT 1/nullif(some_column, 0); -- returns null